Robert Lepper: Carnegie Institute of Technology

-Lepper taught art from beginning in 1930 and helped to establish the one of the country's first industrial design degree program at Carnegie Institute of Technology in 1934.
+Lepper taught art from beginning in 1930 and helped to establish one of the country's first industrial design degree program at Carnegie Institute of Technology in 1934.
 He defined visual perception elements: area, line, space, volume, color, value and texture - and then the equivalents in industrial design, published in the 1938 "The Elements of Visual Perception, linking art elements to manufacturing processes" article.

 He taught a class entitled "Individual and Social Analysis," in which he encouraged students to look at ordinary items from their daily lives as potential works of art.
 One of his students was Andy Warhol, then Andrew Warhola, who drew upon his meals at home and made Campbell's Soup Cans.
 Other notable students include Warhol's friend Philip Pearlstein, illustrator Leonard Kessler, editorial cartoonist Jimmy Margulies, conceptual artist Mel Bochner and Joyce Kozloff, who developed an interest in public art when working on Lepper's Oakland Project in which students went out into the Oakland neighborhood and made paintings or drawings of the infrastructure, buildings and people.
 The project was written about in Richard Rappaport's 1989 paper Robert Lepper, Carnegie Tech, and the Oakland Project.
 The Oakland Project was the first semester of the Individual and Social Analysis course he started in 1947; The Retrospective was the second semester class for the program.

+One of his students, Mark Mentzer, is currently a professor at the CMU School of Design.
+He is one of the oldest professors currently teaching at Carnegie Mellon.

 Artist

 Lepper created sculptures and murals, many of which reflect his interest in industrial objects.
 He developed the combination of powdered pigments and acrylic resin, or plastic, for artwork.

 In 1932, he made Crankshaft.
-He made several murals under the Federal Arts Project (1935-1943) of the Works Progress Administration, including post offices in Grayling, Michigan, and Caldwell, Ohio.
+He made several murals under the Federal Arts Project (1935–1943) of the Works Progress Administration, including post offices in Grayling, Michigan, and Caldwell, Ohio.
 He made the "highly acclaimed" mural of area industries for the Mining Industries Building (also known as the new Mineral Industries Building) at West Virginia University between 1940 and 1942.

 The main entrance of the Graduate School of Industrial Administration (GSIA) at Carnegie Mellon University has a sandblasted, bas-relief industrial mural made by Lepper in 1952.
 Robert Lepper made a number of public works: sculpture for the 1964 New York World's Fair.
 In the latter part of the 1960s he worked on his Transit Vehicle Design project to create more comfortable, angled passenger seats.